 Avoiding risk is risky, which might be why fifty-two percent of Fortune 500 companies from the year 2000 are now extinct.
-Ryan Berman is author of Return On Courage, founder of Sock Problems and founder of Courageous, a creative consultancy that develops Courage Brands® and trains organizations through Courage Boot Camp.
+Ryan Berman is the author of Return On Courage, founder of Sock Problems and founder of Courageous, a creative consultancy that develops Courage Brands® and trains organizations through Courage Boot Camp.

 Sock Problems is a charitable sock company that supports causes around the world by “socking” problems and spreading awareness.
 Previously he was the co-founder of i.d.e.a., an integrated marketing agency based in San Diego.
 He has helped brands such as Caesars Entertainment, Major League Baseball, Puma, Qualcomm, Subway, and The US Ski & Snowboard Association.

 We dig into three primary components that create a Courage brand: Knowledge, Faith, Action.
 I ask which risks leaders need to take to compete today, and in the future.
 All risk isn’t good right?

 Along with his “audit of fear” we discuss Berman’s five-step process, called P.R.I.C.E., which is based on his work with prominent brands like Major League Baseball, PUMA, Subway, and the U.S. Ski & Snowboard Association.

 Learn more about Courage Brands